gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 higher than Maddy was tall.
-Most of the shelves were empty, but one entire side of the room still held canisters capped with complicated valves with three-armed caution labels stenciled on their sides.
+Most of the shelves were empty, but one entire side of the room still held canisters with three-armed caution labels stenciled on their sides.

 "There's another door,"
 Sindy said,
 pointing to a corner.
-It too opened when they pressed the square plate where a handle would normally have been.
+It too opened when she pressed the square plate where a handle would normally have been.
 Another corridor,
 another set of red emergency lights,